bitrise-io/devcenter/_articles/en/reviews/Outside contributor/managing-the-apps-of-an-organization-draft.md

 ![Screenshot](/img/team-management/organization/add-group-from-org.png)

 From the `Team` tab you can also access all the functions to manage groups.
-You simply have to click `MANAGE GROUP` to the right of the group members, and click the action you need in the pop-up window.
+You have to click `MANAGE GROUP` to the right of the group members, and click the action you need in the pop-up window.

 ![](/img/manage-group-change-roles.png)